Python-Markdown/markdown/docs/contributing.md

 1. Verify that all outstanding issues and pull requests related to the release have been resolved.

-2. Confirm that the release notes and change log have been updated and indicate the date of the new release.
+2. Confirm that the changelog has been updated and indicate the date and version of the new release.

 3. Update the version defined in [`markdown/__meta__.py`][markdown/__meta__.py].